Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### List

 Conditions defined as a list evaluates the event/mqtt data.
 If the key doesn't exist then it also evaluates to false.
 Use dot notation for the key to traverse nested dictionaries.
-Switch defined variables can accessed using the key `variables`. **All conditions must be true to be valid**
+Switch defined variables can be accessed using the `variables` key. **All conditions must be true to be valid**

 Option          | Values       | Required | Details
 --              | -            | -        | -